symoon11/Conditional-Similarity-Network-MNIST/README.md

 To test the model, I picked an anchor from the test set.
 And then, I passed all the inputs in test set into the network.
 Finally I measured the distance between anchor output and the others.
 I choose 10 closest inputs from the anchor.

 ## Result
-Firstly i ran the training with 2000 iteration.
-The result is as follows
+At first, i ran the training with 2000 iteration.
+The result is as follows.
+The first box means anchor, and the second box represents 10 closest samples.

 <p align="center">
    <img src="public/result/fig1.jpg" width ="500">